 In style, this mirror evokes the Galerie François I at the Château of Fontainebleau and the combination of frescoes and stuccoes designed by Rosso Fiorentino.
 We might never have recognized this close connection had we not visited the Château on an unsuccessful mission to resolve an art historical mystery posed by Rosso expert and Professor Emeritus of Art History at Vassar College, Eugene Carroll.
 While our attention on a previous visit to the Château had focused on the frescoes themselves, our visit in 2015 broadened our interest to the decorative themes of the stuccoes framing the frescoes as we wandered the Galerie on Eugene's behalf.
 These elements were preserved in books of engravings and prints that inspired generations of French furniture makers, probably including the designer of this grand mirror.

-Chief among Rosso's decorative motifs found on this mirror are: strapwork, chutes de fruits, and heraldry.
+Chief among Rosso's decorative motifs found on this mirror are: strapwork, chutes de fruits, or garlands, and heraldry.
 The strapwork is seen in the sweeping curved pieces jutting out from either side of the top.
 Smaller versions are found in the areas on either side of the central crest.
 Part of one of the smaller strapwork pieces, the one on the right, has been broken off, as seen in the photo below.

 The concept of strapwork or cuir découpé goes back to medieval times when pieces of leather were cut and arranged artistically as attachments to a flat surface such as a manuscript.
 Often the strapwork had circular holes incised into it, as represented on the pieces of wood connecting the top part of the mirror on either side of the central crest.
 The larger strapwork pieces, at the outer edges of the top, draw the viewer's attention to the central crown and the unique crest.
 Other elements of strapwork appear in the curled shapes at the bottom corners of the mirror and the small pieces curving outward to frame the central part of the bottom.